lakshya-05/Basic-calculator-in-python/README.md

 # Basic-calculator-in-python
+User friendly calculator and one of my first project in python as well as first in GitHub.
 Does basic calculations like addition, multiplication, subtraction and division.